 Mind you I was already done writing the book (which took over 2 years), and then I decided to do 10x more work to put it into the form of an online course.

-But I’ve got a curve ball for you, I’m not calling the course GSD.
-I just didn’t feel like the term GSD or get shit done really encompassed what this online course is all about.
+I decided not to call the course GSD (or Get Shit Done).
+I just didn’t feel like the term GSD or get shit done really encompassed what the online course is all about.
 It’s much much deeper than just getting shit done.
-I just don’t think it fits with what the course became.
+I just didn’t think it fit with what the course became.
 Even though it all started with the GSD column, then the GSD workshop, and even GSD notepads, it evolved into something else.
 And while the title GSD makes sense for part of the course, it doesn’t make sense for the overall name.

 Your Ideal Year